Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 If you're still reading, you're a winter hiker.

-Winter hiking tips, coming right up!
+My best winter hiking tips, coming right up!

 Hiking in the winter means a lot of benefits will flow your way: